yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Infrastructure edition.md

     docker container ls
     ```

 8. Curl the speakers path again, using the port assigned to the web container.
-Again you will see HTML returned, but because curl does not process javascript, you cannot determine if the web application is communicating with the api application.
+Again, you will see HTML returned, but because curl does not process javascript, you cannot determine if the web application is communicating with the api application.
 You must verify this connection in a browser.

     ```bash
     curl http://localhost:[PORT]/speakers.html